Officials shaping plans to demolish still standing structure at Surfside collapse site, mayor says - KTVZ

 Earlier in the day officials said there were concerns about the stability of the sections of the building that are still standing.

-Earlier Thursday, President Joe Biden and first lady Jill Biden met with the search and rescue personnel, first responders and some the families of the victims and the 145 people still unaccounted for.
+Earlier Thursday, President Joe Biden and first lady Jill Biden met with the search and rescue personnel, first responders and some the families of the 145 people still unaccounted for.

 “Unfortunately, I’ve done a lot of these circumstances where I’ve met with families who’ve had great loss,” the President said after the three-hour meeting.
 “And what amazed me with this group of people was the resilience, the absolute commitment, their willingness to do whatever it took.”